Heavy Timber Trusses

 Girder Truss

-The Girder Truss is designed with a network of diagonal and vertical beams, creating interlocking triangles between its top and bottom chords.
-This clever design delivers exceptional strength and stability, making it perfect for supporting large spans and heavy loads.
+Built for strength, the Girder Truss features a web of diagonal and vertical beams.
+These beams create interlocking triangles between the top and bottom chords.
+This clever design delivers exceptional stability.
+The robust structure makes it perfect for supporting heavy loads across large spans.

 Decorative vs. Structural Trusses